 The Bible affirms that our sexuality is sacred.
 It is a gift from God (He didn’t have to make procreation pleasurable, but He did anyway!), and God views homosexuality as a misuse of His gift.
 Marriage, too, is considered sacred.
 The Bible begins with a wedding (Adam & Eve) and ends with a wedding (Christ and His Church).
 The covenant relationship of marriage is important to God, and, like our sexuality, He has set boundaries for it.
 Whether we agree with it or not, God intended that both sex and marriage take place solely between one man and one woman.

 But, of course, the question in view was not whether I should marry another man.
 It was whether I should attend this gay couple’s wedding.
-There is no question that loving and doing life with gay people is a beautiful Christian posture.
-If a gay friend invites you to their birthday party, Sunday brunch, cocktail party, kid’s soccer game, or any other morally neutral life event, go!
+There is no question that loving and doing life with gay people is the right thing for a Christian to do.
+If a gay friend invites you to their birthday party, Sunday brunch, a concert, or any other morally neutral life event, go!
 Homosexuality is not worse than any other sin (James 2:10).
 We all sin (Rom 3:10, 3:23), and yet God is loving and patient toward us (2 Pet 3:9).
-So my decision had nothing to do with trying to avoid the company of sinners.
+My decision had nothing to do with trying to avoid the company of sinners.
 (If that were the case, I would have to avoid myself!)
 It was about what it means to attend a wedding.
 Aside from familial obligations, the primary reason I (and I presume anyone else) chooses to attend a wedding is to celebrate the new union and support the couple as they join together in marriage.
 We are witnesses “before God and man” to the union.
 Our endorsement of the marriage is explicitly indicated by our presence at the ceremony.
 That’s why we buy the couple cards and gifts, congratulate them, wish them many years of happiness together, and cheer and throw rice when the ceremony is over.
 It’s a celebration!